Over 40 million people granted COVID-19 vaccine passports | Society | Vietnam+ (VietnamPlus)

 The Ministry of Health has requested tech firm Viettel to help the Ministry of Public Security verify all the inconsistent information this month.
 The ministry has also asked local administrations to accelerate the granting of COVID-19 vaccine passport.

-Vietnam reported 1,161 new COVID-19 cases on the same day and no related deaths.
+Vietnam reported more than 1,160 new COVID-19 cases on the same day and no related deaths.
 Over 240.4 million COVID-19 vaccine doses have been inoculated nationwide so far./.